Dentures vs. Dental Implants: Which Is Right for You?

 Long-term implications for oral health

 One of the key benefits of dental implants is bone preservation.
-Unlike dentures that can contribute to jawbone deterioration, implants stimulate the jawbone, preventing bone loss.
-However, meticulous oral hygiene and regular dental visits are essential; neglect could lead to inflammation or loss of the implants over time.
+Unlike dentures, which need to be replaced, permanent dental implants are designed to last a lifetime.
+While dentures can contribute to jawbone deterioration, implants stimulate the jawbone, preventing bone loss.
+However, meticulous oral hygiene and regular dental visits are essential; neglect can lead to inflammation or loss of the implants over time.

 Recovery and healing time